How do I upgrade my MySQL 5.7 database to MySQL 8?

 Export the database in phpMyAdmin as an SQL file.

-Create a new database with MySQL 8 in Control Panel.
+Create a new MySQL 8 database in the Control Panel.

 If possible, use the same password or securely note the new password.